xrfinbupt/fresh/README.md

     fresh -b "--race -tags 'tag1'"

 `fresh` accepts custom run arguments that are passed to built binary when starting it.
-To add them use `-a`:
+To add them use `-r`:

-    fresh -a "-configFile ../config/testing.conf"
+    fresh -r "-configFile ../config/testing.conf"

 ## Original Author